Photo by quietbits / Shutterstock.com

 The electric company, your cable provider and your mortgage lender: All are collecting your hard-earned money month after month.
 And they may be making your life miserable, too, between increasing rates and nearly nonexistent customer service.

-Rather than resign yourself to simply sending money to companies you don’t particularly like, turn the tables and let your least favorite firms make you some cash.
+Rather than resign yourself to simply sending money to companies you don’t particularly like, turn the tables and let your least-favorite corporations make you some cash.

 (Always keep in mind, past performance is no guarantee of future gains.)

-1. Do your research.
-Don’t buy a stock because I said it had a great three-year return.
+Don’t buy a stock because I said it had a great five-year return.
 Don’t buy a stock because Stacy Johnson has it in his portfolio.
 Don’t buy a stock because you got a hot tip from a co-worker.

-If you’re determined to buy individual stocks, buying directly from the company may the cheapest way to go.
+If you’re determined to buy individual stocks, buying directly from the company you want to invest in may be the cheapest way to go.
 Otherwise, a number of online brokerages make it easy to buy and sell stocks.
-NerdWallet has a review of the two biggest players to help you start comparing.

-If that makes you nervous, you may have too much money in one particular stock.
+If buying and holding on to a stock for the long run makes you nervous, you may have too much money in one particular stock.
 You may want to spread out your money across multiple stocks or, better yet, mutual funds.
 Diversifying is the best way to reduce your risk of a catastrophic loss.

-What is your approach to investing in individual stocks — or do you steer clear?
+What are your thoughts on investing in companies you hate?
 Share with us in comments below or on our Facebook page.